regebro/how-to-diff-xml/talk.rst

 .. note::

-    Longest common subsequence can be used in theory.
+    Longest common sub-sequence can be used in theory.
 You can flatten both trees with a traversal, and then use LCS on that, -> but it leaves a lot of nodes unmatched that could be matched.
-It also means you don't always find the best match, only a good enough match, wich is far from optimal.
+It also means you don't always find the best match, only a good enough match, which is far from optimal.

     The diffs get very big, not at all compact as we want them